 As the FINRA release states, “the Senior Safe Act was included as Section 303 of the Economic Growth, Regulatory Relief, and Consumer Protection Act, which was signed into law on May 24, 2018.
-The Act addresses barriers financial professionals face in reporting suspected senior financial exploitation or abuse to authorities.”
-These barriers were the conflicts between reporting suspected activity versus privacy of client information rules.
-Because of this potential conflict, this federal law provided a carve out to provide protection to Registered Persons and the Financial Institution when reporting potential elder abuse.
+The Act addresses the barriers financial professionals face in reporting suspected senior financial exploitation or abuse to authorities.”

 The Senior Safe Act protects “covered financial institutions” and their eligible employees from liability in any civil or administrative proceeding when they make a report on potential senior exploitation (65 years and older) to a covered agency.
 The term “covered agency” includes:

 - a state financial regulatory authority (including a state securities regulator or law enforcement authority and a state insurance regulator);